Football Nonsense

 Travelodge London Wembley

-A short Jubilee Line hop away – Wembley makes an easy base with plenty of eating and drinking options, and simple transport links to the ground.
+A short Jubilee Line hop away, Wembley is an easy base for a Barnet away day with plenty of eating and drinking options around Wembley Central.
+An affordable choice with transport links that make getting to the game simple.

 Location: Wembley | Book: travelodge.co.uk